suhailyou/suhailyou/README.md

-- 👋 Hi, I’m @suhailyou
+- 👋 Hi, I’m @suhailyousuf
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding solving problems
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on big data
-- 📫 How to reach me ...
+- 📫 How to reach me suhaildar2098786@gmail.com

 <!---
 suhailyou/suhailyou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.